How Car Insurance Covers Medical Expenses After an Accident

 Hospital Care Inpatient stays, surgery, nursing care

-Diagnostics X-rays, MRIs, lab work
+Diagnostics X-rays, MRIs, CT scans, lab work

 Recovery & Rehab Physical therapy, chiropractic care, prescriptions